Endermanbugzjfc/JunkBayCommando/README.md

-# JunkBayCommando
+# Junk Bay 將軍澳

 ## Naming
-將軍澳 （ Tseung Kwan O / Junk Bay ）, a sub-city in Hong Kong. 將軍 meaning "general", and this name always shows up in my mind whenever I think of
+將軍澳 (Junk Bay), pronounced as Tseung Kwan O, which that the first two syllables refers to the word General. sub-city in Hong Kong. 將軍 meaning
+"general", and this name always shows up in my mind whenever I think of
 Commando.